redpanda-data/connect/website/docs/components/inputs/redis_streams.md

 ### `url`

-`string` The URL of a Redis server to connect to.
+The URL of a Redis server to connect to.

+Type: `string`
+Default: `"tcp://localhost:6379"`

 ### `body_key`

-`string` The field key to extract the raw message from.
+The field key to extract the raw message from.
 All other keys will be stored in the message as metadata.

+Type: `string`
+Default: `"body"`

 ### `streams`

-`array` A list of streams to consume from.
+A list of streams to consume from.

+Type: `array`
+Default: `["benthos_stream"]`

 ### `limit`

-`number` The maximum number of messages to consume from a single request.
+The maximum number of messages to consume from a single request.

+Type: `number`
+Default: `10`

 ### `client_id`

-`string` An identifier for the client connection.
+An identifier for the client connection.

+Type: `string`
+Default: `"benthos_consumer"`

 ### `consumer_group`

-`string` An identifier for the consumer group of the stream.
+An identifier for the consumer group of the stream.

+Type: `string`
+Default: `"benthos_group"`

 ### `start_from_oldest`

-`bool` If an offset is not found for a stream, determines whether to consume from the oldest available offset, otherwise messages are consumed from the latest offset.
+If an offset is not found for a stream, determines whether to consume from the oldest available offset, otherwise messages are consumed from the latest offset.

+Type: `bool`
+Default: `true`

 ### `commit_period`

-`string` The period of time between each commit of the current offset.
+The period of time between each commit of the current offset.
 Offsets are always committed during shutdown.

+Type: `string`
+Default: `"1s"`

 ### `timeout`

-`string` The length of time to poll for new messages before reattempting.
+The length of time to poll for new messages before reattempting.

+Type: `string`
+Default: `"1s"`